trislaz/Democratizing_WSI/README.md

 It will:

-* Download a slide from the TCGA-BRCA project (and put it under data_test)
+* Downloads a slide from the TCGA-BRCA project (and put it under data_test)
 * Run the `main.py` script on it (using gigassl_type=mlp and tile_encoder_type=moco)

 It stores the extracted tiles and thumbnail under `./tmp`.
 Have a look at it!